-I can't imagine there is a more popular scent then lavender and more well known essential oil for stress relief, so it's vital that we include this one.
-According to NIH.gov and an article published by Evidence-Based Complimentary and Alternative Medicine there is evidence that suggests lavender oil may be an effective medicament in the treatment of certain neurological disorders.
-(Read the Study here).
+With that being said, having lavender on this list, is a must.
+According to NIH and an article published by Evidence-Based Complimentary and Alternative Medicine there is evidence that suggests lavender oil may be an effective medicament in the treatment of certain neurological disorders.

 Lemongrass Essential Oil: